Find freedom from chronic pain

 • Have your doctors done all the tests and told you they can’t find any cause for your pain?

-If this sounds familiar, then I might be able to help you!
+If any of these sound familiar, then I might be able to help you.
+Why not get in touch for an exploratory chat?

 “Zélie gave me the space, empathy and tools to manage my emotions in a safe, healthier way.
 As I started to trust the process and continued to practise the skills and techniques Zélie had taught me the pain started to dissipate from 10, which was very painful to 0 (no pain).
 Yes, the pain returns at times when I am feeling stressed or tired.
 The difference now is that I have the skills to manage it.
 I did not need to have a hip replacement and I don’t have to take the painkillers anymore.”